Beat the Clearing queue

 Laser cutting, 3D printing (Bridge, Light Pier support)

-An industry-standard software package will be used to design and model a bridge and a light pier support structure.
+An industry standard software package will be used to design and model a bridge and a light pier support structure.
 You will be trained in using laser cutting and 3D printing, to build prototypes.
 Using the skills you gained during your modules you will make structures to withstand a given load.

 Grand Challenge

-Mark the end of your first year with this concept design project set by the industry.
+Mark the end of your first year with this concept design project set by industry.
 You’ll present your results at an end of year show.

 How you’re assessed